 Although the HOPE project holds promise, a number of questions can be answered only with more carefully controlled research.
 Such questions include:

-- Are the relatively short-term outcomes revealed in the NIJ evaluation — how well the probationers were doing at the one-year mark — sustained for a longer period of time, especially after probationers are released from supervision?
-NIJ funded a follow-up study that will examine the impact of HOPE among probationers five years after their participation in the program (2004-2006).
+- Are the relatively short-term outcomes revealed in the NIJ evaluation — how well the persons on probation were doing at the one-year mark — sustained for a longer period of time, especially after they are released from supervision?
+NIJ funded a follow-up study that will examine the impact of HOPE among them five years after their participation in the program (2004-2006).
 NIJ expects findings from this study in late 2012.

-- Is this approach to offender compliance a cost-effective use of limited resources?
+- Is this approach to compliance a cost-effective use of limited resources?

 - Which components of the HOPE program are most important; for example, did the drug screening or the punishment schedule — or the interaction of the two — produce the compelling results?

-- What types of offenders respond best to the HOPE program?
+- What types of individuals respond best to the HOPE program?

 NIJ and the Bureau of Justice Assistance are collaborating to find out if a successful probation violation deterrence program from Hawaii can be implemented in other jurisdictions.